DungeonDev78/AMNetworkLayer/README.md

 It is an object that needs only to conform the **Codable** protocol.

 ## Putting it all together
-Let's create a small example to download musif info from iTunes Database
+Let's create a small example to download music info from iTunes Database

 **Service Provider**
 ```swift